Quantifying intrinsic causal contributions via structure preserving interventions: INTRODUCTION

-One major conclusion drawn from our attempt to quantify the ICC, is that the quantification of the influence of a variable on a target, crucially depends on the type of interventions considered.
+We will see that the quantification of the influence of a variable on a target crucially depends on the type of interventions considered.
 Therefore, we argue that different notions of causal influence coexist for good reasons, since they formalize different ideas on what causal influence is about.
-We emphasize that this paper is purely theoretical and its main contribution is conceptual, rather than containing new mathematical insights.
+We emphasize that this paper is mostly theoretical and its main contribution is conceptual, rather than containing new mathematical insights.
+Further, also questions on statistical robustness and scalability for complex causal DAGs go beyond its scope.
+Constructing good proxies and adding assumptions that enable good estimates is left to future work, here we want to focus on providing an understanding of ICC to let readers judge themselves for which scenarios it is conceptually the right measure to ask for.